jacoby149/rectangles/README.md

 ## Local Hosting Advice For New Web Developers :

-If you are new to web development, I recommend installing <a href="https://www.php.net/manual/en/install.php">PHP</a>.
+If you are new to web development, I recommend installing python.

-I don't write apps in PHP.
-I use PHP's server utility to locally host my static web projects.

 Open a terminal, navigate to your project folder, and run this command to host locally via http:// :

 ```
-php -S localhost:8000
+python -m http.server
 ```

 Then, go to localhost:8000 in your browser to view the project.